downlinko/downlinko.github.io/_posts/development/2018-07-21-download-install-eclipse-mars-windows.md

 Let’s go!

+Check following post if you are looking to download and install [Eclipse Neon]({{ site.url }}/download-install-eclipse-neon-windows.html) or [Eclipse Photon]({{ site.url }}/download-install-eclipse-photon-windows.html).
+{: .notice--primary}

 ## Step #1: Prerequisites

-Eclipse requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"} to work.
+Eclipse requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"} to run.
 Let's check if you have Java installed on your system.

 Click on the Windows button.
-Then type "<kbd>cmd</kbd>" in the search box and press `ENTER`.
+Then type "<kbd>cmd</kbd>" in the search box.

+Click on the `cmd` shortcut.

 <img src="{{ site.url }}/assets/images/posts/development/windows-search-cmd.png" alt="windows search cmd">

-Click on the `cmd` shortcut.
 Wait for the command prompt to open.

 Type "<kbd>java -version</kbd>" and press `ENTER`.